sleepymalc/JIntegrationBee/README.md

 ## Reminder

-If you find any problems in the reposity, welcome to make an issue or pull request.
+If you find any problems in the rep, welcome to make an issue or pull request.